crytex-chain/crytex-chain/README.md

 1. Clone the repository: `git clone https://github.com/crytex-chain/crytex-chain.git`

-2. Install the necessary dependencies: `npm install`
+2. Install the necessary dependencies: `...`

-3. Build the project: `npm run build`
+3. Build the project: `...`

-4. Start the Crytex Chain node: `npm run start`
+4. Start the Crytex Chain node: `...`

 5. Connect to the Crytex Chain network and begin exploring its features.